Andrew Wyeth: Childhood

-Andrew was the youngest of the five children of illustrator and artist N.C.
-(Newell Convers) Wyeth and his wife, Carolyn Bockius Wyeth.
+Andrew was the youngest of the five children of illustrator and artist Newell Convers (N. C.) Wyeth and his wife, Carolyn Bockius Wyeth.
 He was born July 12, 1917, on the 100th anniversary of Henry David Thoreau's birth.
-Due to N.C.'s fond appreciation of Henry David Thoreau, he found this both coincidental and exciting.
-N.C. was an attentive father, fostering each of the children's interests and talents.
+Due to N. C. 's fond appreciation of Henry David Thoreau, he found this both coincidental and exciting.
+N. C. was an attentive father, fostering each of the children's interests and talents.
 The family was close, spending time reading together, taking walks, fostering "a closeness with nature" and developing a feeling for Wyeth family history.

 Andrew was home-tutored because of his frail health.
 Like his father, the young Wyeth read and appreciated the poetry of Robert Frost and the writings of Henry David Thoreau and studied their relationships with nature.
 Music and movies also heightened his artistic sensitivity.
 One major influence, discussed at length by Wyeth himself, was King Vidor's The Big Parade (1925).
 He claimed to have seen the film, which depicted family dynamics similar to his own, "a hundred-and-eighty-times" and believed it had the greatest influence on his work.
 Vidor later made a documentary, The Metaphor, where he and Wyeth discuss the influence of the film on his paintings, including Winter 1946, Snow Flurries, Portrait of Ralph Kline and Afternoon Flight of a Boy up a Tree.

 Wyeth's father was the only teacher that he had.
 Due to being schooled at home, he led both a sheltered life and one that was "obsessively focused".
 Wyeth recalled of that time: "Pa kept me almost in a jail, just kept me to himself in my own world, and he wouldn't let anyone in on it.
 I was almost made to stay in Robin Hood's Sherwood Forest with Maid Marion and the rebels."

-N.C.
-Wyeth was an illustrator known for his work in magazines, posters and advertisements.
+N. C. Wyeth was an illustrator known for his work in magazines, posters and advertisements.
 He created illustrations for books such as Treasure Island and The Last of the Mohicans.
 By the 1920s, Wyeth senior had become a celebrity, and the family often had celebrities as guests, such as F. Scott Fitzgerald and Mary Pickford.
 The home bustled with creative activity and competition.
-N.C. and Carolyn's five children were all talented.
+N. C. and Carolyn's five children were all talented.
 Henriette Wyeth Hurd, the eldest, became a painter of portraits and still lifes.
-Carolyn, the second child, was also a painter.
+Carolyn Wyeth, the second child, was also a painter.
 Nathaniel Wyeth, the third child, was a successful inventor.
 Ann was a musician at a young age and became a composer as an adult.
 Andrew was the youngest child.